2016 Nationals: NOR now available

 2016 Membership Dues

-2016 Membership Dues notices were mailed out recently, but you can renew your class membership online -- by clicking here.
+2016 Membership Dues notices were mailed out earlier this year, but if you haven't already done so, you can renew your class membership online, by clicking here.
 Please join to support the class, and send us your contact updates.

 The 2015 Nationals at Cold Spring Harbor Beach Club were won by David Peck sailing A130 Miss April, from Niantic Bay Yacht Club, with his crew of John Moulthrop, Tom Peck and Diane Rothman.
 Close in second place was a very consistent Tim Britton with A49 Transit, and third Ian Evans with A44 Try Again.
 Boats from Kollegewidgwok Yacht Club in Blue Hill, Maine, took three of the first five places.